Quick Summary

 In your skills section

 LinkedIn allows up to 50 skills.
-Use them.
-Recruiters filter search results by specific skills constantly.
+Use them all.
 Your top 3 pinned skills get the most visibility, so put your highest-value keywords there.
-Getting endorsements for your top skills also boosts your credibility in search results.

 In your experience bullets